pinya52/Stereo-from-Monocular-Image/README.md

 This repository ia a finalproject for 3D Computer Vision course in 2022 fall semester at National Taiwan University.

 ## Description
+In this projct, we surveyed some previous works and proposed our method to generate stereo images from sequential monocular images.
+The synthesized stereo images can be used to run SLAM which provided rotation error closed to the error of original stereo image and better than that of monocular.

 ## Image to Depth
 Due to limitation of CPU RAM size and the ability of GPU, this project use MiDaS-Small instead of MiDaS-Large which is a more accurate pretrained model.
 Then, attached MiDaS-Small with a self-built CNN model to generate depth.